Applicants for SAS(R)

 - Able to assimilate information and new skills

-You will require a very high level of commitment and determination as both Aptitude and Continuation are conducted over a set number of weekends and periods of continuous training totalling approximately 80 days over a 12 month period.
+You will require a very high level of commitment and determination as both Aptitude and Continuation are conducted over a set number of weekends and periods of continuous training totalling approximately 85 days over an 18 month period.
+Thereafter you will be expected to serve a minimum of 28 days but normally around 55 days a year.
 Such commitment is dependant on the support of your employer and family.
+A unique, rewarding and highly enjoyable career in the SAS (R) is worth the effort!

 Within 12 months of completing Selection candidates will enter a period of probation which will require the completion of a basic parachute course and a communication course.
 On completion of these courses and the probation period candidates will be eligible for mobilisation.
 Throughout your career training and skill development will be continuous as soldiers are required to maintain a high level of proficiency in a diverse range of skills.